6 Classic Late Night Shows That Are Worth Staying Up For

 This is the top of the line when it comes to late-night television.
 Letterman was drawn to the business when he watched Johnny Carson host the Tonight Show as a youngster, and by many accounts he has exceeded what Carson did on the air.
 "I think Dave may be a little better than Johnny, and if Johnny was around, I think he might think the same thing, " talk-show host Regis Philbin said in a 2011 interview with Ryan Seacrest.
 Letterman's quick wit is on display every night and his self-deprecating sense of humor allows all guests and viewers to feel comfortable watching him.
 While Letterman's prickly personality makes him difficult to be around when he is not on the air, he is an easy watch who delivers the best late-night show in television.

-television.
+Stewart was a mainstream comedian for years with an interest in politics.
+That interest eventually allowed him to develop the most important daily political criticisms in television.
 Stewart always delivers his points with a laugh, but he never fails to let you know where he stands and he is unafraid to rip the top politicians no matter which side of the aisle they are from.

 Chelsea Lately, E!

 A relative newcomer (since 2007) to the late-night wars, Chelsea Handler hosts a show that is bold, honest and shocking.
 Handler is a beautiful blonde comedian with a hard edge to her delivery.
 Men are both drawn to her and afraid of her, like a dominatrix without the whip.
 Handler is always looking for the quick one-liner that will make you drop your jaw with shock, but she is also capable of talking any current events issue with intelligence and poise.
 Handler will never pander and that helps her present a show that is consistent and fast-moving.